sai15235/gaming-data-analysis/README.md

-# Gaming Platform Player Transaction Analysis 🎮📊
+# Gaming Platform Player Transaction Analysis - Microsoft Excel🎮📊

 ## 📌 Project Overview
 This project analyzes player transactions from a gaming platform using Excel.